sudonitish/calculator-web/README.md

 ![Calculator Screenshot](screenshot.png)

 ## License

+This project is licensed under the Educational Community License, Version 2.0 (ECL-2.0).
+See the [LICENSE](./LICENSE) file for details.

+**Key Points:**
-This project is for educational purposes only.
+- You may use, modify, and redistribute the code for educational and non-commercial purposes only.
+- Redistributions must retain the copyright notice, license, and disclaimer.
+- Products derived from this software may not be called "calculator-web" or use that name without written permission.
+- The software is provided "as is" without warranty; see the LICENSE file for full details.